Support for High School Conservationists

 - Be nearing completion of their fourth year in high school while maintaining a cumulative grade point average of 2.5 or better (on a 4.0 scale).

 - Expect, or have received, a “notice of intent” to enroll in undergraduate college courses related to resource conservation or agriculture.

 Please contact our office with any questions.

 To be eligible, students must be between 15-18 years of age and live or attend high school in our service area, which covers the majority of the County.
 Click here for a map.
-We will post 2019 Range Camp information when it becomes available.

 Every year, the California Association of Resource Conservation Districts (CARCD) hosts a competition for high school students who want to speak out about conservation.
 Students first compete at the regional level, with the top speakers advancing to the state competition.
 Cash prizes are awarded to the top three competitors at both the regional and state levels:

 • Regional Competition: $250 first place; $150 second place; $100 third place (first place winner advances to state competition)